Billy-Spearman-WCCI/RaceCarExtension/README.md

     * Good when you want to access a specific item with a key.
     * Good when you have a natural key.
 (Social Number for people, or address for houses).
     * Not good when you want to act on all things in a specific order.
+    * Good when you only care about the last value for a given key, because multiple `.put()` on the same key will overwrite.
     * HashMaps operate by allocating all its elements into many rooms, so that each room contains only a handful of entries.
 And given the key, it is super-fast to find the right room.
 And once you know the room, there are only a handful of entries to check one-by-one.